 Intermountain Region 4 and Northern Region 1

-The Forest Health Protection (FHP) Aviation Program in Regions One and Four conduct annual insect and disease detection surveys, primarily using fixed-wing aircraft.
+The Forest Health Protection (FHP) Aviation Program in Regions 1 and 4 conduct annual insect and disease detection surveys, primarily using fixed-wing aircraft.
 Most flights are for aerial sketch map surveys and aerial photography.
 However, FHP may also contract aircraft for aerial spraying associated with insect suppression, eradication, spray trails, or study/research projects.